Call Now Button

 What is woodworm?

 Your woodwork may be harbouring woodworm without you knowing it.
 Wood can be infected with eggs or larvae without it being noticeable, and you may not discover a woodworm infestation for several years.
-It's a common misconception that woodworm only affects old properties, in fact it can cause damage to newly constructed buildings.
+It's a common misconception that woodworm only affects old properties, it can also cause damage to newly constructed buildings.

-Even if you can't see any holes, you might also find frass escaping from the back or underside of old furniture.
-Again this suggests active woodworm.
+Even if you can't see any holes, you might also find frass escaping from the back or underside of old furniture, which suggests active woodworm.
 However, not all of these signs of activity are cause for concern.
 Holes and frass might just indicate a previous woodworm infestation, long since dormant.

-TIP 1:Not all woodworm are harmful - consult a professional entomologist to identify the woodworm before you decide on treatment.
+Not all woodworm are harmful - consult a professional entomologist to identify the woodworm before you decide on treatment.
 Watertight Homes Ltd

-TIP 2:Adult beetles are responsible for boring the holes when they exit the wood to breed.
-This happens between May and September, so a good idea is to block the holes during the winter by painting with a coat of emulsion, or applying masking tape.
+Adult beetles are responsible for boring the holes when they exit the wood to breed.
+This happens between May and September, so a good idea is to block the holes during the winter by painting with a coat of emulsion or applying masking tape.
 In the spring, you can check if any beetles have emerged and therefore determine whether you have active woodworm in your timber.

-Measures to prevent woodworm infestation:
+How to prevent a woodworm infestation

 How much damage can woodworm cause?